 Kramer vs. Kramer not only features the peak of Streep’s acting abilities, but it’s also the most deft use and application of her talents to date.

-This post has been updated to include Meryl Streep’s performance in The Giver.
+This post has been updated to include Meryl Streep’s performances in The Homesman and Into The Woods.
+It was previously updated on August 18 with The Giver.